matheusarb/ParkingLotManager/README.md

 ## :star: Features
 + CRUD Operations
 + Authentication and Authorization Services using RBAC(Role-based Access Control) protocol and API Key
-+ Unit testing with XUnit
++ Unit testing with XUnit and Moq
 + Database with SqlServer and EntityFramework Core
 + Fully documented API
 + Custom Extension methods